Forbes Research

 Forbes had spent years building a custom research practice for clients, anchored by its C-suite communities.
 The opportunity was building a Forbes-owned research practice on top of that same audience, across themes that mattered to both readers and advertisers: the CxO Study, sustainability, HNW and luxury, AI, and small business.

-Delivering a premium experience across platforms required a sophisticated design system, bold, consistent, and scalable enough to become the connective tissue across every surface.
+Delivering a premium experience across platforms required a design system bold enough to stand out, consistent enough to hold across surfaces, and scalable enough to ship at speed.

 Content Strategy, In Partnership